Keerthivasan13/CSCI561_Artificial_Intelligence/README.md

 Evalution Function: Mix of Euclidean distances
 Result: Agent came in the top 7th of 750 students in the AI Tournament sponsored by Google

-# HW3 - First Order Logic
+# Program 3 - First Order Logic
  # Logic Resolution Engine
 Implemented a First Order Logic Resolution engine for sentences after converting to CNF form.
 Used Backward chaining with unification of sentences, including variable to variable unification.